player23-0/PowerEnum/README.md

 ## Overview
-The `LDAPSearch` PowerShell script allows you to perform LDAP queries against Active Directory and retrieve specified attributes of user accounts, computers, and groups.
+The `PowerEnum` PowerShell script allows you to perform LDAP queries against Active Directory and retrieve specified attributes of user accounts, computers, and groups.
 The results can be displayed in the terminal or saved to a text file.

 ## Features
 - Perform LDAP queries with customizable filters.